What is home-use of misoprostol?

 How safe is medical abortion?

 Very safe.
 No medical procedure is risk free, but the risks of early medical abortion are extremely small and considerably less than the risks of continuing a pregnancy to term.
-EMA can often be carried out as soon as a pregnancy is confirmed, and the earlier an abortion can be performed the lower the chance of any complications.
+Early medical abortion can often be carried out as soon as a pregnancy is confirmed, and the earlier an abortion can be performed the lower the chance of any complications.

 All women leave the clinic with an appropriate supply of pain relief, antibiotics, and detailed advice as to what to expect, and what might indicate a problem.
 They have access to a specialist 24 hour, seven days a week helpline and we ensure that there is the facility to attend for urgent medical treatment, if needed.